-Based on the 2015 Michigan Residential Code Revised May 17, 2016 in the following Michigan Communities:
+Based on the 2015 Michigan Residential Code Revised May 17, 2016

 The details in this document apply to residential decks only.
 Construction can not deviate from the details herein unless prior approval is obtained from the authority having jurisdiction.
 A copy of this document is required to be on the job site and available for each inspection.